About Us

 Founded in 1974 & Chartered As A 501(C)3 Non-Profit Animal Welfare Organization

-Acadiana Animal Aid is funded by donations, fundraisers, adoption and transport fees
+Acadiana Animal Aid is funded by donations, fundraisers, and adoption fees

 and is governed by a Board of Directors.